onmcu/powercycling/README.md

 - **`BehindHub`:** the device's direct "ancestor hub" does not switch power per port (chained hubs usually report _ganged_).
 Above that hub sits a port that _does_ switch, but it may feed other devices.
 The crate refuses to take every device connected to that hub down on your behalf.
-The error names the hub and how many levels up it is; the example prints the exact `--above N` to add.
+The error names the hub and how many levels up it is; `main.rs` prints the exact `--above N` to add.

   _Fix:_